 In typical 2022 fashion, the 12/3/30 workout routine rose to fame on FYPs.

-#hotgirlwalk, one of the endless trending hashtags on TikTok, started to gain traction and circled back to this popular numeric combo.
-As the viral fame increased, everyone's perfect workout routines were altered to include this treadmill exercise.
+#hotgirlwalk, one of the many trending hashtags on TikTok, started to gain traction and circled back to this popular numeric combo.
+As the viral fame increased, everyone's workout routines were altered to include this treadmill exercise.

 Coined by influencer Lauren Giraldo, 12/3/30 is not necessarily something new, but it is worth pursuing, according to the experts.

 "The treadmill is, unfortunately, a pretty under-appreciated piece of equipment, it's usually the 'dreadmill,'" jokes running coach and expert Elizabeth "Corky" Corkum (opens in new tab).

 Teaching a course with a similar method, she notes that 12/3/30 is accessible to all types of gym-goers and provides results.

 "It's a great activity for anyone to try, whether you're a runner and it's a form of cross-training you want to add to your weekly routine [or] if you're someone who hops on the bike or the elliptical," she says.
 "It can fit a role into anyone's life.
 It's really good for your heart and your aerobic capacity."

 So if it's trending, there must be a reason behind it, right?
 Grab the best workout clothes from your closet and make a beeline over to the nearest gym—we'll tell you what you need to know.

 Although the name might be a tongue twister, the concept itself is pretty simple: working out on a treadmill with a 12% incline at 3 miles per hour for 30 minutes.